JohnMoehrke/testBinary/input/pagecontent/index.md

 # testBundle

 This creates IG with two examples.
-Both bringing in a binary find.
+Both bringing in a binary file.
 One using Binary, one using DocumentReference

 [chat thread](https://chat.fhir.org/#narrow/stream/179252-IG-creation/topic/binary.20resources)
 and